undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

 What remains is one of Europe's most striking ghost landscapes.
-The wooden Lemko cerkwie (Orthodox and Greek Catholic churches) of the empty villages survive in remarkable numbers — sixteen of them inscribed on the UNESCO World Heritage list as part of the Wooden tserkvas of the Carpathian Region (2013), plus four Catholic wooden churches on the earlier Wooden Churches of Southern Little Poland inscription (2003).
-The walking-trail network — including the Główny Szlak Beskidzki (Main Beskid Trail, red) — passes through silent villages with crosses standing in forest clearings where the houses used to be.
+The wooden Lemko cerkwie (Orthodox and Greek Catholic churches) of the empty villages survive in remarkable numbers.
+Sixteen are inscribed on the UNESCO World Heritage list as part of the Wooden tserkvas of the Carpathian Region (2013), plus four Catholic wooden churches on the earlier Wooden Churches of Southern Little Poland inscription (2003).
+The walking-trail network, including the Główny Szlak Beskidzki (Main Beskid Trail, red), passes through silent villages where crosses stand in forest clearings and the houses are gone.
 Gorlice and Krynica-Zdrój anchor the range at either end.
-The combination of UNESCO sacred architecture, a documented 20th-century forced-population history, and an empty walking landscape makes the Low Beskids the most specific dark-tourism-meets-slow-tourism micro-region in the Polish Carpathians.
+UNESCO sacred architecture, a documented twentieth-century forced deportation, and an empty walking landscape: no other micro-region in the Polish Carpathians binds dark history and slow travel so specifically.

 When to go

 Late April through June, and September into mid-October, are the optimum windows.
-The trails are dry, the meadows above the empty villages are in green, and the wooden churches are open to visitors (most have a custodian and posted hours April-October).
-July and August are the busy domestic-Polish walking season; book guesthouses at Gorlice, Krynica-Zdrój, Wysowa-Zdrój and Hańczowa a week ahead.
-Winter (December-March) is genuinely off-season — cross-country skiing tracks at Wysowa-Zdrój, but the wooden churches close, most rural accommodation closes, and the trails are exposed and snowed under.
-The Łemkowska Watra (Lemko festival, the annual gathering of the deported Lemko community and their descendants) is held in mid-July at Zdynia and is the year's anchor cultural event — verify 2026 dates on stowarzyszenieLemkow.pl.
+The trails are dry and the meadows above the empty villages are in green; the wooden churches are open to visitors (most have a custodian and posted hours April-October).
+July and August fill with domestic Polish walkers, so reserve guesthouses at Gorlice, Krynica-Zdrój, Wysowa-Zdrój and Hańczowa a week ahead.
+Winter (December-March) shuts the region down.
+Cross-country skiing tracks run at Wysowa-Zdrój, but the wooden churches close, most rural accommodation closes, and the trails are exposed and snowed under.
+The Łemkowska Watra (Lemko festival, the annual gathering of the deported Lemko community and their descendants) is held in mid-July at Zdynia and is the year's anchor cultural event; verify 2026 dates on stowarzyszenieLemkow.pl.

 How to get there

-By rail: the Carpathian line is the spine.
+By rail, the Carpathian line is the spine.
 Kraków-Gorlice runs 4-5 daily Mon-Sat (PKP Intercity + PolRegio; verify 2026 on portalpasażera.pl), about 2.5 hours via Tarnów or Nowy Sącz.
 Kraków-Krynica-Zdrój runs daily on the PKP IC and PolRegio, about 3 hours.
 From Warsaw, allow a full day via Kraków.
 From Slovakia (Prešov, Bardejov), there are summer bus services across the border at Konieczna or Barwinek.
-By bus: the Flixbus Kraków-Gorlice service is the cheaper land approach.
-By car: Kraków to Gorlice is 2 hours on the A4 + DK28.
-Within the Low Beskids, public transport is sparse — a hire car based at Gorlice or Krynica-Zdrój is the practical option for visiting the empty-village wooden churches, most of which are not on bus routes.
+By bus, the Flixbus Kraków-Gorlice service is the cheaper land approach.
+By car, Kraków to Gorlice is 2 hours on the A4 + DK28.
+Within the Low Beskids, public transport is sparse.
+A hire car based at Gorlice or Krynica-Zdrój is the workable way to reach the empty-village wooden churches, most of which are not on bus routes.
 The closest commercial airports are Kraków (2-3 hours) and Rzeszów (1.5 hours).

 Nearest station